 The following tracks are all my creations made to the best of my ability as fakes, forgeries, attempts to pass as something off of albums that were important to me.
-I'm starting with 10, ten counterfeits paying homage to records randomly selected from my master list of 288.
+Here are 15 counterfeits paying homage to records randomly selected from my master list of 288.

 1. 'Kid Griffin'

 [Bricolage, 1997.
 Amon Tobin]

 My attempt to pull off a track that's as dark yet luminous, utterly digital-chemical yet organic to the point of amniotic, metallic-tasting and yet everything velvet-lined with an opalescent sheen -- I'm taking 'bout Amon Tobin's 1997 album Bricolage which definitely opened up new vistas to me as far as what electronic music was capable of.
 I was handed this disc by some bandmates who wanted me to understand what they meant by the term drum 'n' bass; that was a poor move, Amon Tobin can pull some drum 'n' bass flavored moves, but he makes just about anything else in that genre sound like blustering gouche club music while his stuff eases past through timeless oceans full of massive cybernetic trilobites.

 2. 'On Your Knees'

 [Sleeping With the Enemy, 1992.
 Paris]